NYPL/engineering-general/index.md

 ### Cross Training

 We will seek to have more than one developer with working knowledge (code + business case/understanding of importance to organization) of supported apps.
-“Working knowledge” means the ability to fix an app with little friction
+“Working knowledge” means the ability to fix an app with little friction.

 ### Peer Review